AlexaCRM/alexacrm.github.io/integration-cds/entity-binding.md

 In certain integration scenarios, it may be desirable to limit the number of table rows exposed to a user.
 In a self-service portal, you may want to allow a user access to their invoices, but keep them from seeing invoices for your other clients.

 Dataverse Integration provides capability of restricting access by executing a provided FetchXML query before access to the page is granted.
 The query allows determining relations between the requested table row and the visitor.
-Access is granted if Dataverse returns any rows.
+Access is granted if the query returns any rows.

 ## Configure global binding settings